Meet Milunka Savić, The Most Decorated Woman Soldier In History

 When the Serbian government called up her sick brother to serve in the First Balkan War in 1912, Savić cut her hair short and took his place, posing as a man — like a 20th-century version of Mulan.

-Fighting for the Serbian army, Savić quickly racked up medals and promotions.
-Then, after ten missions, a battlefield wound finally revealed her secret, threatening to end Savić’s military career.
-But the war hero refused to leave her regiment — and proved that she belonged on the battlefield.
-This is the inspiring story of Milunka Savić.
+As she fought for the Serbian army, Savić swiftly accumulated medals and promotions.
+However, after ten missions, a battlefield injury inadvertently unveiled her gender, putting her military career in jeopardy.
+Nevertheless, the determined war hero refused to depart from her regiment and demonstrated her rightful place on the battlefield.
+This is the remarkable tale of Milunka Savić.

 Who Was Milunka Savić?